 This is how they knew who was on the ship and who was on land.
 I’ve also taken river cruises with other lines that have had a similar method but some do have a process more similar to ocean cruises where you scan your own cruise card.

-The good thing about river cruises is that because there are so few guests they’re able to be more accommodating, if there’s a tour that goes out early or gets back late they can move events or things like dinner so that people don’t miss out.
+The good thing about river cruises is that because there are so few guests they’re able to be more accommodating.
+If there’s a tour that goes out early or gets back late, they can move events or things like dinner so that people don’t miss out.

-They did move afternoon tea to a time when I was on an excursion though, so I missed out on that sadly.
+They did move afternoon tea to a time when I was on an excursion, though, so I missed out on that sadly.
 I love afternoon tea!

 We Would Often Arrive in The Afternoon and Stay Late